-The hearing took place in May 2021.
-Subsequent to year end, the Tribunal issued a partial award in which OC was the net winner.
-Further, OC was awarded prolongation/disruption costs which are yet to be quantified, and which will be decided by the Tribunal in a separate and final award.
-The Tribunal is yet to finalise the procedural calendar for the next steps.
+The hearing took place in May 2021. and the Tribunal subsequently issued a partial award in which OC was the net winner.
+Further, OC prolongation/disruption costs were to be quantified and decided by the Tribunal in a separate and final award.